 GradeBot: This is a GradeBot task.
 If your program runs correctly and has proper indenting, GradeBot will send it to me for you.
-The general rules and explanations in section C.3 (page 131) apply, including the required comment line.
+The general rules and explanations in section C.3 (page 139) apply, including the required comment line.

-cis101 g35 lastname, firstname is the required comment line.
+cis101 g21 roll-book-name is the required comment line.
 There may be customizations that are different for each student based on this comment line.
 Your wordings may differ from study guide examples.